drmmrt/HW3_prova/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [✓] customizable FM synth
-- [✓] you can save and load patterns
+- [✓] select the song that you want to play
-- [✓] you can use the FM synth as an instrument with a MIDI external device
-- [✓] you can play our demo
+- [✓] select the instrument that you want to play
-- [✓] you can choose between a sinusoidal wave, a square wave or a sawtooth wave as carrier
-- [✓] you can choose the synthesis parameters (ratio and index)
-- [✓] you can setup the envelope (attack and release)
+- [✓] select the OS of your smartphone
-- [✓] you can set the panning
+- [✓] click start
-- [✓] you can view the time and frequency scope directly in the main window
+- [✓] play the game moving your phone up and down
+- [✓] insert your name and submit your score
+- [✓] click restart for playing again and again

 <p align="right">(<a href="#top">back to top</a>)</p>